kkkkei28/101426567_lab_test1_chat_app/README.md

 ![SignUp Screenshot](screenshots/signup.png)

 2. Login.html

 This is a Login Page
 ![Login Screenshot](screenshots/login.png)

 3. Index.html

-・This is Index page where you can select chatting types.
+This is Index page where you can select chatting types.
 ![Index Screenshot](screenshots/Index.png)

-・Types of Chat Room
+Types of Chat Room
 ![Index2 Screenshot](screenshots/Index2.png)

-・Users for Private Chatting
+Users for Private Chatting
 ![Index3 Screenshot](screenshots/Index3.png)

 4. Chat.html

 This is a page where you can send messages in  group chat.
 ![GroupChat Screenshot](screenshots/chat.png)

 5. Private_chat.html

 This is a page where you can send private messages (1 to 1).
 ![PrivateChat Screenshot](screenshots/private_chat.png)

 6. MongoDB Record

 This is mongodb database records.

-・Group messages
+Group messages
 ![mongodb Screenshot](screenshots/mongodb.png)

-・Private messages
+Private messages
 ![mongodb Screenshot](screenshots/mongodb1.png)

-・Users
+Users
 ![mongodb Screenshot](screenshots/mongodb2.png)